Australian Baseball League: Asia Series

 After the inaugural ABL season had been completed, it was announced that the league's champions each season would be invited to the restarted Asia Series.
-The event had previously been contested between the winners of Nippon Professional Baseball's (NPB) Japan Series, Korea Professional Baseball's (KPB) Korean Series, Chinese Professional Baseball League's (CPBL) Taiwan Series, and China Baseball League's (CBL) championship series.
+The event had previously been contested between the winners of Nippon Professional Baseball's (NPB) Japan Series, Korea Professional Baseball's (KBO) Korean Series, Chinese Professional Baseball League's (CPBL) Taiwan Series, and China Baseball League's (CBL) championship series.
 The 2011 tournament did not feature the CBL's champions, but officials stated that a team would participate in future editions.
 Unlike all four previous editions of the tournament which were held in Japan, the 2011 edition was held in Taiwan.
 The tournament follows a round-robin format, where each team plays each other once.
 The top two teams then face each other in a single game to decide the champion.

 The Asia Series is held in November, which would otherwise create a conflict for the ABL champion team as the following season would have already commenced.
 To avoid this, the League announced that during the 2011–12 season, the Perth Heat—2010–11 champions—would be scheduled to have a bye while competing in Taiwan.